-The PORTAL Biomarker Research Consortium, started in January 2017, draws on PORTAL's expertise in biostatistics, epidemiology, clinical medicine, ethics, law, and regulation to study the properties and patterns of biomarker-driven health research.
+The PORTAL Biomarker Research Consortium (PBRC), started in January 2017, draws on PORTAL's expertise in biostatistics, epidemiology, clinical medicine, ethics, law, and regulation to study the properties and patterns of biomarker-driven health research.

 What are biomarkers?